What is Minitran transdermal?

 After removing a skin patch fold it in half, sticky side in, and throw it away in a place where children or pets cannot get to it.
 Keep both used and unused Minitran skin patches out of the reach of children or pets.

 What happens if I miss a dose?

 Apply a patch as soon as you remember, and keep it on for the rest of your wearing time without changing your patch removal schedule.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra patches to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-The amount of nitroglycerin in a used skin patch could be dangerous to a child or pet who accidentally chews on the patch.
-Seek emergency medical attention if this happens.
+The amount of Minitran in a used skin patch could be dangerous to a child or pet who accidentally chews on the patch.

-What should I avoid while using Minitran (nitroglycerin transdermal)?
+What should I avoid while using nitroglycerin transdermal?

 Call your doctor at once if you have:

 worsening chest pain;

 pounding heartbeats or fluttering in your chest;